 - Matsue Castle

 - Uwajima Castle

 Out of these twelve castles, Himeji Castle was the one that has the most grandeur and has been listed as a UNESCO World Heritage Site since 1993.
 Therefore, if there’s only one castle in Japan you are planning to see, Himeji Castle should be the one at the top of the list.

 Nicknamed the “White Heron”, Himeji castle just ran through a 5-year renovation of the roof and walls, and once again it is now showing the world the finest surviving example of prototypical Japanese castle architecture.
 The castle consists of 83 rooms, and old wooden staircases that lead to the top of the castle, offering a panoramic view of Himeji city and beyond.
 The origin of the castle dates back to the year 1333 when Akamatsu Norimura commanded to build a fort on top of Himeyama hill.
 The fort was then dismantled and rebuilt to the current site in 1346 and then once again remodeled by Toyotomi Hideyoshi in 1581 with new structures added to the top of the castle.
 The castle was truly blessed as it has largely remained intact even though it has also been through a series of bombings of Himeji in World War II, and natural disasters including the 1995 Great Hanshin earthquake.
-Along with Matsumoto Castle and Kumamoto Castle, this three are considered as one of three Japan’s “three famous castles”.
+Along with Matsumoto Castle and Kumamoto Castle, these three are considered one of three Japan’s “three famous castles”.

-Not only is it a world-class heritage that attracts millions of visitors, but it is also a major cherry blossom viewing spot and so the best time to come to the castle is in spring, usually between late March to early April.
-The pink cherry blossoms, blue sky, and white castle are the best combination to appreciate the castle for all its glory.
+Not only is it a world-class heritage that attracts millions of visitors, but it is also a major cherry blossom viewing spot so the best time to come to the castle is in spring, usually between late March to early April.
+The pink cherry blossoms, blue sky, and white castle are the best combinations to appreciate the castle for all its glory.